 STEPS TO FORECLOSE A MECHANICS LIEN

-For those who have filed their mechanics lien in Florida, they know that within a set period of time after that redecoration, a Lien Foreclosure Lawsuit must be brought or that lien becomes null and void.
+For those who have filed their Florida mechanics law lien, they know that within a set period of time after that redecoration, a Lien Foreclosure Lawsuit must be brought or that lien becomes null and void.

 Our attorney of record, Noam J. Cohen, Esq., is licensed in Florida and experienced in filing and serving such lawsuits.
 Not only will this allow you to preserve the statute, but it places you in a substantial bargaining position where the non-paying party must now take your claim seriously.